Mro-Khimi language

 Mro-Khimi (also Mro, Khimi, Mro Chin, Mro-Khimi Chin) is a Kuki-Chin language of Burma spoken by the Mro-Khimi people.
 The Mro-Khimi varieties share 91% to 98% lexical similarity.
-Mro-Khimi is 86%–90% lexically similar with the Likhy variety of Eastern Khumi, 81%–85% with Lemi variety of Eastern Khumi, and 77%–81% with Kaladan Khumi.
+Mro-Khimi is 86%–90% lexically similar to the Likhy variety of Eastern Khumi, 81%–85% with Lemi variety of Eastern Khumi, and 77%–81% with Kaladan Khumi.

 Geographical distribution

 Mro-Khimi is spoken in the following townships of Myanmar (Ethnologue).